Text Message Scams: How to Identify, Report, and Help Protect Yourself

 When you respond by telling the person they have the wrong number, they attempt to strike up a conversation.
 After a while, they share details about a “great investment opportunity” that has earned them a handsome return.

 The scammer’s end goal is to get you to invest your money in their fraudulent cryptocurrency scheme.
 Then, they’ll disappear like the wind.
-Investment fraud related to cryptocurrency rose from $2.57 billion in 2022 to $3.96 billion in 2023—an increase of 53%—according to the Internet Crime Complaint Center (IC3).2
+In 2025, the highest reported internet crime losses were from investment fraud related to cryptocurrency.
+There were 181,565 complaints totaling more than $11 billion, according to the Internet Crime Complaint Center (IC3).4

 One-time password (OTP) scam: A one-time password text message scam involves a phone call from someone pretending to be from a familiar organization.
 They may claim to be from your bank, your utility company, or even a government agency.
 The person or entity that's scamming you may say there’s a problem with your account—like an overdue bill payment—and then walks you through a process to “fix” the issue.
 They explain the process requires dual authentication, which is when a one-time passcode is sent to your phone.